Agile Manufacturing: How JetBoatPilot Responds to the Market With SLS 3D Printing

 The Fuse 1 team at Formlabs printed a test for them, and when the Lateral Thruster worked perfectly in the water, the Jet Boat Pilot team decided to level up their 3D printing capabilities.

 “We tested it, and the darn thing worked and worked really well.
 On the Fuse 1, I can actually slot the part into nozzles that have a little tighter geometry.
 I can flex and I can bend it and it goes into the spot.
 It pops right back to where it needs to be, and it is still plenty tough to handle the job.
-And so then we had some boldness,” says Owen.
+And so then we had some boldness,” says Owens.

 JetBoatPilot purchased a Fuse 1 and started iterating further, running both in-house tests and sending prototypes to customers for feedback.

 “We've gone out and put the boat in reverse at 4,000 RPMs and just let it go and just have it, right?
 We've never broken one.
-So I think that the best part of the whole thing is that each one we printed worked well,” says Owen.
+So I think that the best part of the whole thing is that each one we printed worked well,” says Owens.

 Savings Costs With In-House Manufacturing